Daniel57910/CV/README.md

  - Exploring - Have lived and worked in Peru, Colombia and India.
  - Photography
  - Rugby, keeping active and boxing
  - Books, favorites include LOTR and the Hitchhikers Guide To The Galaxy
+ - Computer Science, (almost) completed the Algorithmic Toolbox UCLA Module on Coursera in C